 When you think energy-efficient appliances, ENERGY STAR is the trusted label that comes to mind.
-Widely recognized, ENERGY STAR appliances meet the strict energy-efficient requirements set by the U.S. Environmental Protection Agency (EPA).
-When you choose ENERGY STAR appliances, you’re saving money and saving energy, all without sacrificing quality.
+Widely recognized, ENERGY STAR appliances meet the strict energy-efficient requirements.
+Those set by the U.S. Environmental Protection Agency (EPA).
+When you choose ENERGY STAR appliances, you’re saving money and saving energy.
+Moreover and all without sacrificing quality.

 There are a few choice when it comes to energy-efficient lighting, but light-emitting diodes (LEDs) are the way to go!
-Although these bulbs cost you more upfront than traditional incandcscent bulbs, they save you money in the long run, and most importantly, use less energy.
-Most people are aware of LED light bulbs, however, there are several other appliances and electronics that use light, like your refrigerator, microwave, security camera and television, to name a few.
+Although these bulbs cost you more upfront than traditional incandcscent bulbs.
+All because they save you money in the long run.
+I mean and most importantly, use less energy.
+Most people are aware of LED light bulbs.
+However, there are several other appliances and electronics that use light.
+For example and like your refrigerator.
+Also you microwave and security camera.
+So and then that television, to name a few.

-Although you should leave insulation to professionals, the U.S. Department of Energy has great resources for where you should start if you’d like to make your home more energy efficient, while reducing energy bills.
+Although you should leave insulation to professionals.
+So the U.S. Department of Energy has great resources for where you should start if you’d like to make your home more energy efficient.
+All the while reducing energy bills.
 First, you need to find out how much insulation you’ll need and where it will go.
-This includes hiring a qualified home energy auditor to conduct an insulation check which identifies areas of your home that need to be sealed before you begin insulating.
+This includes hiring a qualified home energy auditor to conduct an insulation check.
+One which identifies areas of your home that need to be sealed.
+All before you begin insulating.